kiazhi/kiazhi.github.io/_posts/2018-07-18-Working-with-Git-repository-for-the-first-time.md

 ---
 layout: single
 title: "Working with Git repository for the first time"
 excerpt: "Are you frustrated with version control?
-Explore using Git with this guide or cheat sheet on working with Git repository for the first time."
+Explore Git with this guide or cheat sheet and try working with Git repository for the first time."
 author: Ryen Tang
 header:
   image: ./assets/images/banners/Git-1280x200.png